cjde/Hotwater-tank-monitor/README.md

 The project consistes of a PI zero theat is attached to the hot water heater.
 Installed with py/HW_temps.py

-- py/HW_status.py - Collects temps from the hotwater heater and publish them to the MQTT topic hotwater
+These files are copied into the working working directory on the pi that is also running a webserver

+- py/HW_temps.py - Cron scheduled script that updates MQTT hotwater topic with a json structure containing temps and metadata about the waterheater
-- py/hw_ctrl.py - Controller script on the webserver PI that communicates with the hot water PI to control power
+- py/hw_ctrl.py - Controller script on the webserver PI that communicates with the hot water PI to control power via a MQTT message

+- www/HW_status.php - PHP script that calls the HW_status.py to get the data from the hotwater pi and displays it
+- www/script.js - implements that button callback for the power button
+- www/gpio.php  - target of the javascript button push, calls the hw_ctrl.py to send the on off command to the MQTT topic hotwater/power
+- www/poweroff.png - icon of the power button when off
+- www/poweron.png - icon of the power button when on
+- www/favicon.ico - iicon for the webpage ocon

+These files are installed on the Pi that is attached to the temperature sensoors that are attached to the hotwater heater

+- py/HW_status.py - Main python script that collects the temperature data via a MQTT message from HW_temps.py
 - py/hw_device.py - Daemon script running on the hotwater PI to respond to power control requests from hw_ctrl.py
-- py/HW_temps.py - Main python script that collects the temperature data from HW_status.py and builds the heat map and does the calculations for energy content
-- py/Calibration.json
+- py/Calibration.json - Calabration data for the temperature sensors
-- py/part2
-- www/HW_temps.php
-- www/HW_status.php
-- www/poweroff.png
-- www/script.js
-- www/gpio.php
-- www/poweron.png
-- www/favicon.ico
-- www/blinkled.php